Capt. Terry Pitz

 Pine Island Sound - Saltwater Fishing Report

-Redfish: The redfishing can be very good in the winter months.
-When found, they are usually in large schools.
-They may not run as large as the summer reds, but still very fun to catch.
+Redfish: The spawning reds are on!!
+With the mature reds schooling up the fishing has become very good.
 Call ahead and get the good tides.
 Watch for large schools on the flats, get out in front of them and let them come to you.
 Don't chase them!
 Some people call it fishing for reds, I call it hunting.
 When poling the flats for reds, move very slowly and watch for wakes, tails and boils.
 When fishing the mangroves, fish the top end of the high tide and get your fly, bait or jig underneath the mangroves as far as you can.
 This technique will also produce a few snook.
 A great way to cover a lot of water and it can be very productive.
 Flies, artificials and bait all are working well for these beautiful strong fighters.
 Flyfish them against the mangroves and on the flats with a earth tone colored clouser and for some real excitement try top water on the overcast days.
 Average size about 18" to 30" with some larger ones around.
 Watch for those TAILS!!!

-Snook: Snook are still active.
-They can be found near mouths of creeks, passes, canals, pot holes and points.
+Snook: Post spawn.
+Snook have started returning to the flats and backcountry.
+They also can be found near mouths of creeks, passes, canals, pot holes and points.
 White bait, pinfish, shrimp, cut ladyfish, flies and jigs all will work.
 Fish them on a tide with good current, I prefer an outgoing tide.
 A well placed shiner or fly will result in a violent fight that you'll remember for a lifetime.

 Jacks, triple tail, mackerel, pompano, cobia, grouper, sharks and more!
 These fish and others are common on the flats and backcountry.
 When encountered they all are a lot of fun with tackle or on the fly.
 Contact the Capt.
 239-282-9243